SAPM Fatemi urges US to view Pakistan without any foreign or regional lens

 Highlighting Prime Minister Shehbaz Sharif’s efforts to boost trade and investment, he mentioned key economic achievements, including a significant reduction in inflation, successful staff-level negotiations with the IMF, and a $20 billion World Bank package for Pakistan.

 He pointed out that terrorist sanctuaries in Afghanistan had been fanning terrorism in Pakistan.
-He reaffirmed Pakistan’s commitment to regional peace, underscoring the challenges posed by the neighboring countries.
+He reaffirmed Pakistan’s commitment to regional peace, underscoring the challenges posed by the neighbouring countries.

 SAPM Fatemi apprised the gathering of the advantages of Pakistan-China bilateral economic cooperation, particularly the China-Pakistan Economic Corridor (CPEC) for the country and the region.
 Highlighting the trade opportunities in Pakistan, he called for increased US investment in Pakistan’s textile industry, infrastructure, and human capital development.